-You will be told whether to continue taking your medication or if you need to stop.
+If you are on blood-thinning medication, you will be told to stop this.
+This is likely to be 5-3 days prior to the procedure.
 You should not stop taking prescribed medication unless you are advised to do so.

-Occasionally, you may also be asked not to eat or drink anything for six hours before the procedure.
+Occasionally, you may also be asked not to eat or drink anything for 6 hours before the procedure.

 The procedure will be carried out under local anaesthetic and you may also be given the option of having a sedative.